adap/flower/examples/devices_demo/README.md

 1. Download the Ubuntu image from [NVIDIA-embedded](https://developer.nvidia.com/embedded/downloads), note that you'll need a NVIDIA developer account.
 2. Extract the imgae (~14GB) and flash it onto the uSD card using Etcher (or equivalent).
 3. Follow [the instructions](https://developer.nvidia.com/embedded/learn/get-started-jetson-xavier-nx-devkit) to setup the device.
-4. Installing Docker: Docker comes pre-installed with the ubuntu image provided by NVIDIA.
+4. Installing Docker: Docker comes pre-installed with the Ubuntu image provided by NVIDIA.
 But for convinience we will create a new user group and add our user to it (with the idea of not having to use `sudo` for every command involving docker (e.g. `docker run`, `docker ps`, etc)).
 More details about what this entails can be found in the [Docker documentation](https://docs.docker.com/engine/install/linux-postinstall/).
 You can achieve this by doing:
     ``` bash
     $ sudo usermod -aG docker $USER
     # apply changes to current shell (or logout/reboot)